Measuring the polarization of boosted, hadronic $W$ bosons with jet substructure observables: Discussion and conclusions

 Once we constructed our templates, we showed how we could use them to accurately reconstruct the polarization fraction of a mixed sample of $W$ bosons at the LHC.
 Taking as an example the important process of semi-leptonic $WW$ scattering, we showed how to measure the polarization fraction of the hadronically decaying $W$ boson by constructing the $p_\theta$ distribution and fitting it to a linear combination of our templates.
-While the cross-section for high energy VBS scattering is low, especially once VBS selection and hadronic $W$ tagging cuts are imposed, we showed that with 3 ab$^{-1}$ of integrated luminosity at the HL-LHC, we could potentially reconstruct the observed longitudinal polarization fraction to within a $\pm 0.15$ uncertainty at the 1-$\sigma$ level.
+The cross-section for high energy VBS scattering is low, especially once VBS selection and hadronic $W$ tagging cuts are imposed, and any event sample is heavily dominated by QCD background.

-We have also discussed another use potential application of our polarization measurement technique to characterize new scalar/pseudo-scalar resonances that decay purely to either longitudinal or transverse $W$ bosons.
-We have found that with around 20 events, our technique would be able to identify whether the resonance is a scalar or pseudo-scalar by measuring the polarization of the $W$ bosons.

-Our study is intended to motivate a more detailed application of our technique to a realistic collider environment where pile-up and QCD background processes need to be taken into account.
-We have also suggested a technique by which background processes may be dealt with, by modelling the distribution of the background $p_\theta$ distribution (and fitting for it simultaneously while fitting for the longitudinal and transverse polarization fractions), and we have shown that this is characteristically different from the longitudinal or transverse $W$ boson distributions.
+In order to separate hadronic $W$ bosons of either polarization from the large QCD backgrounds, we argued that we need to construct a template of $p_\theta$ for the QCD background as well.
+We further opted to fit for a 2D distribution of $p_\theta$ and the $N$-subjettiness ratio $\tau_{21}$ (as opposed to a 1D $p_\theta$ distribution) to a linear combination of templates expected from $W$ bosons of either polarization, as well as the template for the QCD background.

+Our measurement technique allows in-principle for a simultaneous polarization measurement of both vector bosons in semi-leptonic VBS.
+In our analysis we did not focus on the simultaneous measurement, but instead focused on the ability to reconstruct the hadronic polarization fraction to demonstrate the utility of our technique.

+We showed that with 3 ab$^{-1}$ of integrated luminosity at the HL-LHC, we expect this technique to be able to reconstruct the transverse polarization fraction to within a $\pm 30\%$ uncertainty, however the longitudinal $W$ boson fraction will likely be undetectable unless its production is enhanced by BSM processes over the expected SM rate.
+With 10~ab$^{-1}$ of luminosity, we expect the transverse $W$ boson fraction could be identified to within a 20\% accuracy, however the presence of a longitudinal boson fraction in the sample is unlikely to be detected even at the 2-$\sigma$ level (if we assume a rate of production consistent with the Standard Model).

+Another simplification in our work is that we have neglected the $p_T$ dependence of the 2D templates of $p_\theta$ and $\tau_{21}$.
+This was mainly constrained by the computational time of constructing high statistics templates for QCD backgrounds.
+We have in fact simulated these templates at other $p_T$s (with lower statistics) and found a mild evolution, although the qualitative behaviour is similar to the templates we constructed at $p_T$s between 800-1000~GeV.
+The 2D templates of the QCD background have a slightly stronger evolution especially at lower $p_T$s close to 200~GeV, but we have not explored the quantitative effect of this on the polarization reconstruction.